 - Perform a food-coloring test to see if your flapper is leaking.

-If you suspect your toilet flapper is leaking, take the top off your toilet tank and put 5–10 drops of food coloring into the water in your toilet tank.
+If you suspect your toilet flapper is leaking, take the top off your toilet tank and put five to 10 drops of food coloring into the water in your toilet tank.
 Do not flush the toilet.
-Wait 1–2 hours.
+Wait one hour.
 If the water in your toilet tank begins to turn the color of the food coloring, your flapper is leaking.
 A leaking flapper needs to be replaced to solve the problem.

 Replacing a leaky toilet flapper is a quick job that can be tackled yourself, even if you don’t have any experience with plumbing.
 Just follow these steps.